yehia67/documentation/wallets/0.1/hub/how-to-guides/install-hub.md

 To run Hub, you need to execute the binary file that was created during the build process.
 This binary file is located in the `./bazel-bin/hub/hub` directory.

-Before you can run the binary file, you need to configure it.

 1\.
 Create a shell script file called `start.sh`

 ```bash